We offer an official Proton VPN for macOS app. If you are running macOS 10.12+, we strongly recommend that use our app, which features:

 If you use an earlier version of macOS, or you simply prefer to use Tunnelblick, read on…

-Tunnelblick is a free, open-source VPN interface that allows you to connect to our network via the OpenVPN protocol.
+Tunnelblick is a free, open-source generic VPN app for macOS that allows you to connect to our network via the OpenVPN protocol.

 3. Find the OpenVPN configuration files and choose: